Advertising

 HERE instead is our selection of lesser-known museums, but that are definitely still worth a visit!

 Undoubtedly one of the most important museums in the world, endowed with an immense artistic heritage.
 Among the masterpieces on display: the great altarpieces by Cimabue and Giotto, a rich overview of the 15th century in Tuscany and central Italy, from the Madonna and Child with Saint Anne by Masaccio and Masolino, to Filippo Lippi and Botticelli, with The Birth of Venus and The Spring.
 Caravaggio's Bacchus opens the series of seventeenth-century works, rich in works from the most important European schools, from Rubens to Van Dyck, to Rembrandt's Self-portraits; finally, Canaletto and Guardi, together with Longhi and Tiepolo, offer an overview of the eighteenth century.
 The gallery also hosts antique sculptures, miniatures and tapestries from the Medici collections.
-With the name Uffizi Galleries, we refer not only to the aforementioned gallery, but also to the Vasari Corridor (currently closed but for which we give you an unprecedented tour), the collections of the Pitti Palace, and the Boboli Gardens.
+With the name Uffizi Galleries, we refer not only to the aforementioned gallery, but also to the Vasari Corridor (reopening after 8 years of work, here all useful information for the visit), the collections of the Pitti Palace, and the Boboli Gardens.
 HERE our detailed itinerary to discover the Uffizi Galleries and the must-see masterpieces, HERE the 10 must-see works.

 TICKET: 12 euros full price from 1 November to 28 February; 25 euros full price from 1 March to 31 October, buy your ticket HERE!